fernandoBRS/iot-edge-kubernetes/docs/create-azure-resources.md

-# Step 1: Create Azure Resources
+# Create Azure Resources

-These are the Azure resources we need:
+These are the Azure resources we are going to use:

 | Resource | Description |
 | -------------- | -------------- |